mhogrefe/malachite/docs/mapping/flint-integers.md

 which handles a bignum `x` as well, since the binomial coefficient takes `Natural` arguments.

 **`fmpz_mul_tdiv_q_2exp`, `fmpz_mul_si_tdiv_q_2exp`.** `(&g * &h).shr_round(exp, Down).0`.
-Unlike the fused `fmma` pair above, these are not marked as gaps: FLINT's implementation multiplies in full and then shifts, so the composition is the same work in the same order.
+These are not gaps: FLINT's implementation multiplies in full and then shifts, so the composition is the same work in the same order.
 The one detail to keep is the rounding mode: `tdiv` truncates toward zero, and a plain `>>` floors, so a negative product needs `shr_round` with `Down` rather than the operator.